 A: If you hold a valid notice to schedule, you may contact Prometric CPA Exam directly to schedule the CPA exam.
-The exam must be scheduled at least a week in advance, and it is subject to available seating.
+The exam must be scheduled at least one week in advance, and it is subject to available seating.

 Course Requirements for Admission to the CPA Examination

-1. Q: May a person sit for the CPA examination with fewer than 150 semester hours college credit?
+1. Q: May a person sit for the CPA examination with fewer than 150 semester hours of college credit?

 A: Yes.
-You must possess a baccalaureate or associates degree, obtain a score of 620 on the Graduate Management Admission Test, and complete the accounting and business course requirements in order to sit for the CPA examination without 150 semester hours.
+You must possess a baccalaureate or associates degree, obtain a score of 620 on the Graduate Management Admission Test, and complete the accounting and business course requirements in order to sit for the CPA examination without completing 150 semester hours.
 The experience requirement for candidates in this category is two years if you complete 150 semester hours after you sit for the CPA examination, and four years if you do not.

 2. Q: How do I find out the accounting course requirements?